waaslandwolf/Badge2020_ESPeasy/README.md

 If everything has gone right, you have a useable ESP Easy device now.
 As no parameters are set it will go to "AP mode" for configuration.

-Use your computer, tablet or smartphone and search a WiFi network named "ESP_Easy_0".
+Use your computer, tablet or smartphone and search a WiFi network named `ESP_Easy_0`.

-Connect to ESP_Easy_0 using the password configesp
+Connect to` ESP_Easy_0` using the password `configesp`

-Open your internet browser and type 192.168.4.1 as internet address into the browser.
+Open your internet browser and type `192.168.4.1` as internet address into the browser.
 The WiFi setup of the ESP Easy opens.

 You can configure your own local WiFi network now.
 Select the SSID and enter your passphrase, click connect.